mattermost/docs/source/administration/incident-response-application.rst

 There are four components to an incident app workflow schema: triggers, steps, actions and transitions.
 Each one is explained in more detail below.

 .. note::
-  All field names must be a sequence of one or more letters, digits and underscores, and start with a letter.
+  All field names must be a sequence of one or more letters and digits, and start with a letter.
+You may also use underscores, but not other characters like dashes or periods.

   For instance, a trigger name can be ``sec_issue_workflow_3`` or ``SecIssueWorkflow3`` but not ``sec-issue-workflow-3``.